Chapter 13: AI-Assisted SRE Guardian

 - AI suggests.

-- Human selects allowed action.
+- Human selects an allowed action.

-- Runbook step executes in controlled scope.
+- The runbook step executes in controlled scope.

 Guardian Deployment Architecture